Holiday pitfalls for your pets

-YOUNGSTOWN, Ohio (WKBN) – The holiday season is here and while we humans have several ways of celebrating, some of those things could be dangerous or even deadly for your pets.
+YOUNGSTOWN, Ohio (WKBN) – The holiday season is here and while we humans have several ways of celebrating, some of those things could be dangerous or even deadly for our pets.

+Dr. John Daugherty, a veterinarian and medical director of the Poland Veterinary Centre, says you shouldn’t feed your pets human food.

+He says to avoid fatty foods and buttery sides, which can upset their stomachs.
+Make sure to also avoid chicken and turkey bones, and if your pet is a counter surfer, be extra careful.

 The U.S. Food and Drug Administration cautions pet owners to be mindful of things that could make pets sick.
 The agency offers seven safety tips: